 Parents and students are notified of the annual College Night event held in nearby Bakersfield each fall.
-This year the event was held virtually.
 This event allows students and parents to obtain information from the dozens of colleges represented at this event.
 The district provides buses for those who wish to attend but who need transportation.
 The DHS Counseling Department also arranges for a financial aid workshop for those students who plan to attend college.
 Parents are informed of these events and are encouraged to attend and provide assistance to parents in completing the FAFSA.